MaxTheMooshroom/MTMOS/README.md

 # computercraft-scripts

-This is a collection of scripts I am writing to allow for more robust computercraft utilization
+This is a collection of scripts I am writing to allow for more robust computercraft utilization.
+Only the scripts listed below are good for use.

 ### Scripts
 `ftp`: A file transfer protocol script that either hosts a file server or interacts with a file server.